Submitted by the Department of Public Works

-The Bedford Department of Public Works will start its annual program to treat catch basins to prevent West Nile Virus, a disease carried by the Culex (Q-lex) mosquito, beginning the week of July 5th.
+The Bedford Department of Public Works has started its annual program to treat catch basins to prevent West Nile Virus, a disease carried by the Culex (Q-lex) mosquito.
 This mosquito mostly breeds in storm drains, but can also survive in any open container holding even a half-inch of water.

-For additional information, please contact the Bedford DPW or the Bedford Health Dept. The Eastern Middlesex Mosquito Control District is overseeing this annual project and can be reached at (781) 899-5730.
+For additional information, please contact either the Bedford DPW or the Bedford Board of Health.
+The Eastern Middlesex Mosquito Control District is overseeing this annual project and can be reached at (781) 899-5730.